-Reda Mohammed Keshk and Batoul Mohamed Izzularab* Pages 1 - 10 ( 10 )
+Reda Mohammed Keshk* and Batoul Mohamed Izzularab Pages 483 - 492 ( 10 )

-Background: The continuous need for new anticancer drugs is a never-ending task due to cancer resistance to the existing drugs.
+Background: The continuous need for new anticancer drugs is never-ending task due to cancer resistance to the existing drugs.

-Objective: This article aimed to Design, synthesis, characterization, and anticancer evaluation of cyanopyridines, pyridopyrazolopyrimidines and pyridopyrazolotriazines.
+Objective: This article aimed to design, synthesis, characterization, and anticancer evaluation of cyanopyridines, pyridopyrazolopyrimidines and pyridopyrazolotriazines.

-Materials and Methods: FTIR spectra were recorded on Thermo nioclet iso10 FT-IR.
-1H and 13C NMR spectra were recorded on on JEOL (500 MHz) and Bruker 400 MHz spectrometer.
-Anticancer activity was determined using MTT assay against three cancer cell lines namely liver cancer cell line (HepG-2), pancreatic cancer cell line (PANC-1), non-small lung cancer cell line (A-549) and normal fibroblast.
+Methods: Anticancer activity of the synthesized compounds was determined using MTT assay against three cancer cell lines, namely liver cancer cell line (HepG-2), pancreatic cancer cell line (PANC-1), non-small lung cancer cell line (A-549) and normal fibroblast.

 Cyanopyridines, pyrazolopyridines, pyrazolopyridine salt, pyridopyrazolopyrimidines, pyridopyrazolotriazines, anticancer activity, cytotoxicity assay.